Cristiana Orlando and Clare Hammond reflect on what makes an outcomes framework work

-In our experience of reviewing and developing outcomes framework across the social care, health, employability, community justice, and housing and homelessness we have learned that there are several good practice elements that make a framework work:
+In our experience of reviewing and developing outcomes framework we have learned that there are several good practice elements that make a framework work:

 - A good outcomes framework is concise, clear, and consistent in structure and content.
 Keep outcome titles short but with clear instructions on how to interpret and measure them.
 Keep the number of outcomes to the minimum needed.
-Be clear about the aim of the framework, how outcomes link together and be open about the strengths and challenges of the framework
+Be clear about the aim of the framework, how outcomes link together.
+Be open about the strengths and challenges of the framework

 - When an outcomes framework is used across localities, it is important to balance national and local priorities.
 Create a clear link between national objectives and local needs by providing a breakdown of the framework’s aims at both levels.
 This helps partners have clarity around how they fit into the bigger picture and facilitates the collection of meaningful data locally.

 - Lastly, good frameworks are closely aligned to the way business is done already.
 The closer the alignment the easier it is to integrate into day to day activities and greater chance of staff buying into its value

 Outcomes frameworks are a powerful tool, but striking the balance between comprehensiveness, consistency and simplicity can be a tricky process.